Section 1000: Campus Policy

 Policy

-This policy is adopted pursuant to Board of Regents’ Policy 770, Conflict of Interest, and applies to the full-time administration, faculty, and professional staff at MSU-Northern.
-In addition to this policy, the conduct of these public employees is governed by Montana law, Standards of Conduct – Code of Ethics, Title 2, Chapter 2, Part 1, MCA.
+This policy is adopted pursuant to Board of Regents’ Policy 770, Conflict of Interest, and applies to the full-time administration, faculty, and staff at MSU-Northern.
+In addition to this policy, the conduct of these public employees is governed by Montana law, Government Structure and Administration - Standards of Conduct – Code of Ethics, Title 2, Chapter 2, Part 1, MCA.

 100 Introduction

-The administration, faculty, and professional staff of Montana State University-Northern (hereinafter, “the Campus”) are committed to fulfilling the Campus’ mission with integrity and in full compliance with state and federal ethics and conflict of interest laws and regulations and with Montana Board of Regents Policy.
+The administration, faculty, and staff of Montana State University-Northern (hereinafter, “the Campus”) are committed to fulfilling the Campus’ mission with integrity and in full compliance with state and federal ethics and conflict of interest laws and regulations and with Montana Board of Regents Policy.
 Pursuit of the mission often involves sustained interaction and activities of Campus employees with business, government, and community groups, as well as not-for-profit groups, professional societies, other academic institutions, and other individuals and organizations.
 These interactions and activities create the potential for conflicts of interest to arise.
-A conflict of interest may exist whenever an employee’s work responsibilities, actions or decisions may be influenced by considerations of personal or financial gain through activities, contracts, or engagements undertaken by the employee with non-Campus entities.
-Such conflicts, real or apparent, can undermine public and professional confidence in the system, diminish its ability to accomplish its mission, and violate state or federal law.
+A conflict of interest may exist whenever an employee’s work, responsibilities, actions, or decisions may be influenced by considerations of personal or financial gain as a result of a personal relationship or through activities, contracts, or engagements undertaken by the employee with non-Campus entities.
+Such conflicts, real or perceived, can undermine public and professional confidence in the system, diminish its ability to accomplish its mission, and violate state or federal law.

 The existence of a conflict of interest does not necessarily mean that the activity at issue violates law or must be avoided or discontinued; often, conflicts of interest can be dealt with effectively through disclosure and other steps to resolve or manage the conflict.
 Thus, an integral part of this policy is the disclosure and management system detailed in Sections 300-400 below.